Hillington, Norfolk: Governance

 Hillington is part of the electoral ward of Massingham with Castle Acre for local elections and is part of the district of King's Lynn and West Norfolk.

-The village's national constituency is North West Norfolk which has been represented by the Conservative's James Wild MP since 2010.
+The village's national constituency is North West Norfolk which has been represented by the Conservative James Wild since 2019.

-War Memorial
+War memorial

-Hillington War Memorial is a simple latin-cross located in St. Mary's Churchyard.
+Hillington War Memorial is a simple Latin cross located in St Mary's churchyard.
 The memorial was erected in 1920 by Holman's of Lynn and lists the following names for the First World War: